About the Program

 To be considered for a faculty fellowship, you must be nominated by the UT Austin academic department that houses your discipline.
 Contact the department chair in your field to inquire about a nomination.

-You can also contact Del Watson, the Harrington Fellows Program Coordinator, with any questions.
+You can also contact Michelle George, the Harrington Fellows Program Coordinator, with any questions.